CobaltXII/orb/README.md

 ## Summary

 Orb started out as a weekend raytracing project, but got a little bigger.
 It currently supports diffuse lighting, specular lighting, recursion, reflection, refraction, procedural environments, procedural texturing, supersampling, and gamma correction.
-As of now, Orb only supports raytracing spheres.
-More features will be added soon!
+Orb was named Orb originally because it could only raytrace spheres, but it can now raytrace ellipsoids, planes and cones as well.

 ## Libraries